The Media for Democracy Monitor (MDM) is a research project that monitors to what extent the media are fulfilling their democratic role.

 “Monitoring is beyond mirroring what happens in the fourth pillar of society.
 To monitor the media is to make them transparent, a basic condition for democracy to function“.

-The project has already resulted in two major publications.
-A pilot edition featuring five European countries was published in the book “On Media Monitoring”, edited by Josef Trappel and Werner A. Meier (Peter Lang, 2011).
+Besides a pilot edition featuring five European countries (book “On Media Monitoring”, edited by Josef Trappel and Werner A. Meier (Peter Lang, 2011)), the project has already resulted in two major publications: